 Birgit Klohs first joined MEDA in 1977 when she worked for the Berrien County Economic Development Corporation and was one of MEDA’s first three female members.
 Birgit retired in early 2021 after 33 years of leadership at The Right Place, Inc., the premier economic development entity in West Michigan.
 An August 6 press release from The Right Place, Inc., says “During her 33 years with The Right Place, Inc. the organization collaborated with state and local leaders and business executives to create more than $5 billion in economic investment in the region and generate more than 46,000 jobs.”

 She remained active on MEDA's 2021 Annual Meeting Committee and is the first female Lifetime Member.

 About the Fellowship

 The fellowship can be utilized for training and professional development including, but not limited to:

-- Community Projects: Planning, Board Development, Program Development, Communications, Policy, and Research
+- Staff Development: Planning, Board Development, Program Development, Communications, Policy, and Research

 - Networking: MEDA Programs, Regional EDO Programs, Expos related to economic development, ISM Programs

 The appropriate candidate will be a woman or minority who is looking to actively participate in economic development and needs assistance with the monetary aspect.

 The highest consideration for candidates applying for the fellowship will be given to early-career economic development professionals as demonstrated through a review of each candidate's resume and professional letters of support.

 The awardee will receive a monetary amount that the MEDA subcommittee deems fit in response to the awardee’s application not to exceed $2,000.
 The awardee will receive the monetary award via expense reimbursement once the event/training/etc. is purchased.
 The Fellowship subcommittee will require the awardee to send in receipts and any other documents they deem fit in order to reimburse the awardee.